Skip to content

 How It Works: Proven Dutch Technology

-Our Wientjens water recycling systems use advanced 5-stage biological and membrane filtration to deliver clean, safe, AS/NZS 4020-compliant water for washing cycles.
+Our Wientjens water recycling systems use advanced 5-stage biological and membrane filtration to deliver clean, safe, AS/NZS 4020-compliant water.

 Commercial laundry water recycling solutions for Perth businesses - sustainable water management technology